vals-productions/sqlighter/README.md

 For more information on AmfibiaN go  [here](https://github.com/vals-productions/sqlighter/blob/master/amfibian.md)

-We will continue with SQLighter in this document.
+We will continue with SQLighter basic SQL features in this document.

 # Going by example